1985 Greek constitutional crisis: Proposed constitutional reforms

-Greek constitutional reformers commonly include in their proposals the return of some prerogatives taken back to the president to reduce the negative effects arising from majoritarian politics, i.e., 'winner takes all,' while avoiding conflicts between the president and prime minister in the executive branch.
-In a collaboration headed by former Finance Minister Stefanos Manos involving Alivizatos and others, it was proposed for the president to have the right to dissolve Parliament as a way to counterbalance the omnipotent prime minister.
-However, the president's term would be six years long and non-renewable.
+As a result of the 1985 crisis, Greek constitutional reformers commonly include in their proposals the return of some prerogatives to the president to reduce the negative effects of majoritarian politics, i.e., "winner takes all", while avoiding conflicts between the president and prime minister in the executive branch.
+In a collaboration headed by former Finance Minister Stefanos Manos involving Alivizatos and others, it was proposed the president would have the right to dissolve Parliament to counterbalance the omnipotent prime minister.
+Under this plan, the president's term would be six years long and non-renewable.